 Forge Dam Proposals

-A partnership of Friends of the Porter Valley, Sheffield City Council, and other interested parties intend to restore the dam as an amenity for the people of Sheffield, and as a wildlife habitat.
+The 'Forge Dam Heritage & Habitat Improvement Project' is a partnership of the Friends of the Porter Valley, Sheffield City Council, and other interested parties.
+Its purpose is to restore the dam as an amenity for the people of Sheffield, and as a wildlife habitat.

 Our plans include:

 Clearing trees and shrubs from the spillway and dam wall.
 This may be unpopular, but we will keep the public informed so that they will understand that the work is necessary to protect the structure of the dam so that it may last for another 250 years.

 Reducing the size of the island, and removing the trees, as this was the most popular option (as opposed to removing the island completely, or leaving it as it is) when we conducted a public consultation.